mass0n30/Retro-gaming-catalog/README.md

+Project Details

+BACKEND directory:

+Cache Image responses (screenshots): https://api-docs.igdb.com/#images

+I plan to cache a catalog of games storing lots of the more popular, upon user search if game not in db hit IGDB API for request.
+Cover images and screenshots

 # PERN-Starter-Template
 Starter template, using PERN stack, keeping backend and frontend in seperate directories.

-BACKEND directory:

-To-Do:
- -

 Commands:
 Commands in BACKEND directory!